1Password/typeshare/docs/src/new-languages.md

 ## Using Your Typeshare

 In a project where you want to use Typeshare, add `typeshare` to your `cargo.toml` and add the Typeshare annotations to any types you want to share (see more about using annotations [here](./usage/annotations.md)).
-Set up a `Typeshare.toml` at the root of your project with any configuration information for your implementation.
+Set up a `typeshare.toml` at the root of your project with any configuration information for your implementation.

 The general usage of a Typeshare CLI binary is:
 ```bash